Engaging Events: Connecting the Virtual and Natural Worlds

 Photo: Oaxaca Tourism Fair/Amigos del Sol

-The best events educate, motivate, and inspire.
-They are worth experiencing and remembering.
+Our favorite events educate, motivate, and inspire.
+They are worth experiencing and remembering fondly and with gratitude.

 Developing a shared calendar